Londonderry, New Hampshire: Transportation

 Londonderry is partially home to the Manchester–Boston Regional Airport which it shares with the city of Manchester.
 There is no passenger rail service in Londonderry.

 Government and politics

 Londonderry is part of New Hampshire's 1st congressional district, currently represented by Democrat Chris Pappas.
 Londonderry is part of the Executive Council of New Hampshire's 4th district, currently represented by Republican Ted Gatsas.
-The town is part of New Hampshire's 14h State Senate district, currently represented by Republican Sharon Carson.
+The town is part of New Hampshire's 14th State Senate district, currently represented by Republican Sharon Carson.

-Londonderry has leaned considerably towards Republican in all elections, but the town has become more competitive in recent years.
-In 2020, Donald Trump received 49.8% of the vote, and Joe Biden received 48.7% of the vote.

 Education

 The town is served by the Londonderry School District.